 9. Calligraphy Enlightens The Heroes!

 Here’s the real deal, guys.
-Calligraphy is a great opportunity to make handwriting appear sophisticated and magnificent.
-So, let’s now discuss famous people who simply love this highly developed craft.
+Calligraphy is an excellent opportunity to make handwriting appear sophisticated and magnificent.
+So, let’s now discuss famous people who love this highly developed craft.

 9.1 Apple

-The first is Apple, which isn’t just an ordinary apple because behind the Apple brand is none other than Steve Jobs, who is a well-known name in his own right.
+The first is Apple, which isn’t just an ordinary apple because behind the Apple brand is Steve Jobs, a well-known name in his own right.
 Yes, the Apple company’s co-founder.

 9.2 Queen Elizabeth II